Christian Gandu

-Christian Gandu (born 1 July 1992) is a Congolese-Dutch professional footballer who plays as a midfielder for Dutch club FC Hilversum.
+Christian Gandu (born 1 July 1992) is a Congolese-Dutch retired footballer who played as a winger.

-Career
+Club career

 Gandu played youth football for Utrecht, Borussia Dortmund and Groningen, before making his professional debut in the 2010–11 Eerste Divisie season for Almere City.
+At Almere he got caught up in a fight with Rene Kofi Osei, who put a gun against Gandu's head in the club's dressing room.